RayKitajima/Rutile/README.md

 @Product.txt
 ```

-The last line imports database difinition named Product.txt in the same directory of the Config.txt itself.
+The last line imports database definition named Product.txt in the same directory of the Config.txt itself.

 Detail of its format will be found in [docs/config_markdown.md](https://github.com/RayKitajima/rutile/blob/master/docs/config_markdown.md).